MalayaSociety/malaya-society-5fc72/content/pages/blog/gerrymandering.md

   legislative district lines in order to help their friends and hurt their enemies.
-They may seek to help one party win extra seats (a partisan gerrymander), make incumbents of both parties safer (an incumbent-protection gerrymander) or target particular incumbents who have fallen out of favor.
-  Those engaged in gerrymandering rely heavily on winner-take-all voting rules.
+They may seek to help one party win extra seats (a partisan gerrymander), make incumbents of both parties safer (an incumbent-protection gerrymander) or target particular incumbents who have fallen out of favor.Those engaged in gerrymandering rely heavily on winner-take-all voting rules.
 That is, when 51% of voters earn 100% of representation, those drawing districts can pack, stack and crack the population in order to make some votes count to their full potential and waste other votes.
 Gerrymandering has become easier today due to a combination of new technology to precisely draw